Click Here To Schedule A Consultation

 What are the side effects of microneedling with PRP?

-As it is a minimally invasive cosmetic treatment, one of the greatest benefits of microneedling with PRP is that there are minimal, if any, side effects that patients may encounter when having the procedure.
-The most commonly experienced side effects of PRP microneedling are generally mild and resolve on their own shortly after treatment.
+As it is a minimally invasive cosmetic treatment, one of the greatest benefits of Microneedling with PRP is that there are minimal, if any, side effects that patients may encounter.
+The most commonly experienced side effects of PRP Microneedling are generally mild and resolve on their own shortly after treatment.
 These side effects include moderate skin redness, dryness, or irritation on the surface level of the skin.
-Provided that the microneedling with PRP procedure is performed by an experienced board-certified dermatologist, such as Dr. Michele Green in NYC, there is very little chance of encountering any serious side effects.
+Provided that the Microneedling with PRP procedure is performed by an experienced board-certified dermatologist, such as Dr. Michele Green in NYC, there is very little chance of encountering any serious side effects.
 More serious side effects can include hyperpigmentation, hypopigmentation, and even scarring.
-Although it may be less costly to have a microneedling treatment performed in a setting such as a medical spa, it is always advised to entrust a board-certified medical professional to perform your microneedling with PRP procedure in order to ensure that the results are satisfactory and that the procedure is executed to meet high standards.
+Although it may be less costly to have a Microneedling treatment performed in a setting such as a medical spa, it is always advised to entrust a board-certified medical professional to perform your Microneedling with PRP procedure in order to ensure that the results are satisfactory and that the procedure is executed to meet high standards.

 Does Microneedling with PRP really work?

 Microneedling with stem cells is a cutting-edge cosmetic procedure that takes advantage of the high concentration of growth factors found in stem cells to increase the facial rejuvenation results of collagen induction therapy.
-The process is similar to that of microneedling with PRP, except that the product containing stem cells is manufactured in advance and there is no need to collect any blood sample from the patient during the appointment.
-The same type of microneedling device is used to create controlled, microscopic punctures in the skin that stimulate the production of collagen.
-Stem cell treatment is applied to the skin instead of PRP and works to rejuvenate and protect skin as it heals.
-In terms of which treatment is better- microneedling with PRP or stem cells, the answer is that it depends.
-Both PRP and stem cells can boost the effects of your microneedling treatment.
+The process is similar to that of Microneedling with PRP, except that the product containing stem cells is manufactured in advance, and there is no need to collect any blood sample from the patient during the appointment.
+The same type of Microneedling device is used to create controlled, microscopic punctures in the skin that stimulate the production of collagen.
+Stem cell treatment is applied to the skin instead of PRP and works to rejuvenate and protect the skin as it heals.
+In terms of which treatment is better- Microneedling with PRP or stem cells, the answer is that it depends.
+Both PRP and stem cells can boost the effects of your Microneedling treatment.

-The efficacy of your microneedling treatment will ultimately depend on the experience level and expertise of the provider that is performing your procedure.
-The reason is that other factors involved with treatment contribute to the overall outcome including the number of passes and depth of treatment.
-To prevent any unwanted or undesirable effects and to ensure the best cosmetic results, whether having stem cell or PRP microneedling, it is best to have treatment with a board-certified cosmetic dermatologist.
-When you consult with Dr. Green in her private dermatology office in the Upper East Side neighborhood of Manhattan, you’ll have the opportunity to discuss with her in-depth regarding your personal skin concerns and aesthetic goals.
+The efficacy of your Microneedling treatment will ultimately depend on the experience level and expertise of the provider who is performing your procedure.
+The reason is that other factors involved with treatment contribute to the overall outcome, including the number of passes and depth of treatment.
+To prevent any unwanted or undesirable effects and to ensure the best cosmetic results, whether having stem cell or PRP Microneedling, it is best to have treatment with a board-certified cosmetic dermatologist.
+When you consult with Dr. Green in her private dermatology office in the Upper East Side neighborhood of Manhattan, you’ll have the opportunity to discuss your skin concerns and aesthetic goals with her in depth.
 Dr. Green will work with you to develop an individualized treatment plan that encompasses your needs, combining a unique combination of in-office treatments and specially formulated skincare products to provide you with the ideal results.

 Microneedling with Depigmentation Serum for Melasma